Learn more about specific terms in online publishing and CMS.

 Alternative text is the text that appears in a text box when you mouse over an image.
 Sight impaired users have "screen readers" read the alternative text to them.
 By remembering to include alt text for each image you'll improve our site accessibility.
 Using key words in your alt text will also help improve search results.

 Broken links are hyperlinks that no longer take you to the corresponding page or file.
-Links become broken when the file or Web page being linked to is deleted or moved.
-You can run a report to locate all broken links on your site.
-Learn more ...
+Links become broken when the file or webpage being linked to is deleted or moved.
+You can run a report to locate all broken links to maintain your site.

 A CMS role in which the user has administrative rights to create hierarchies, assign rights to channels, and act as an author, editor, moderator, template designer, or resource manager.
 WSDOT Channel Managers are the Interactive Communications staff.

-CMS or Content Management Server, is a comprehensive Web-content management solution.
-CMS allows authors to edit Web pages within a Web browser, instead of using a development software such as Dreamweaver or FrontPage.
-CMS puts Web pages into the hands of the content owners instead of having only IT or tech-savvy staff work on the Web.
+CMS or Content Management Server, is a comprehensive web-content management solution.
+CMS allows authors to edit webpages within a webbrowser, instead of using a development software such as Dreamweaver or FrontPage.
+CMS puts webpages into the hands of the content owners instead of having only IT or tech-savvy staff work online.

-CSS or Cascading Style Sheet is a style sheet language that defines the style and appearance of text and elements within your Web page.
-CMS uses style sheets to create clear, concise, formatting across the WSDOT web.
+CSS or Cascading Style Sheet is a style sheet language that defines the style and appearance of text and elements within your webpage.
+CMS uses style sheets to create clear, concise, formatting across the WSDOT website.